bitinjection/BlogMarkdown/Home.md

 Again, the first bullet above is worth reading over again.

 # Introspection
-While finding a language or environment in which introspection is unavailable is not unheard of, reflection is commonly used to help alleviate some of the issues with the C-based approaches to this problem.
+Introspection may be used to help alleviate some of the issues with the C-based approaches to this problem when applicable.

 Instead of manually tracking each type, the underlying type of each abstraction is determined via a language's introspection features, and then the relevant code is dispatched to based on the findings.

-As a side note, this approach is often times discovered independently and immediatelly touted as a panacea for the ugly switch/table based methods previously described, and the also ugly double indirection used in object oriented languages.
+> As a side note, this approach is often times discovered independently and immediatelly touted as a panacea for the ugly switch/table based methods previously described, and the also ugly object-based double indirection used in object oriented languages (described in a moment).
 It is my opinion that it is not.
 While it does simplify some aspects of the table-based approach, it still carries many of the drawbacks associated with that method, and it introduces many of its own drawbacks in the process.
 These will be detailed in the general compare/contrast of each method toward the end.

 ## Criticisms
 Good